new year's resolutions for students

 The Importance of Goal Setting

-Goal setting, in general, is a tried and true motivational tool that helps to give the goal-setter the necessary drive to work towards an intended goal.
+Goal setting, in general, is a tried and true motivational tool that helps to give the one the necessary drive to work towards an intended goal.
 Once that goal is reached, the sense of accomplishment often endows the goal-setter with even more drive to continue completing other goals.

 Setting goals in the classroom is effective as each student can inspire others to set similar goals.
 With that said, setting goals in a classroom setting must be accompanied by reminders that not everyone’s goals should be the same.
 Depending on what students struggle more with at home or in school, their goals should reflect the solution to those issues.